darrenjw/scala-glm/README.md

 > console
 scala> import scalaglm._
 ```
-See below for usage info.
+See below for documentation links.

 This library has a dependence on Breeze, so if you have a dependence on `scala-glm` you don't need to add an additional dependence on Breeze.